biosails/pheniqs/docs/2.0/transform.md

 The _**transform patterns**_ define how each sequence component to be extracted is to be handled.
 Each token comprises three colon separated components, ``segment:start:end``.
 Per Python array slicing syntax, the *start* coordinate (offset) is inclusive and the *end* coordinate is exclusive.
 Start and end coordinates default to 0 and the end of the segment, respectively.

-_**Output**_: Template read segments, observed and most likely inferred barcode sequences, quality scores, and error probabilities are emitted to designated [SAM field codes](https://samtools.github.io/hts-specs/SAMtags.pdf) as shown below (see next section for more detail):
+_**Output**_: Template read segments, observed and most likely inferred barcode sequences, quality scores, and error probabilities are emitted to designated [SAM field codes](https://samtools.github.io/hts-specs/SAMtags.pdf) as shown below (see next section for more detail).
+While Pheniqs can also produce FASTQ output, SAM is preferred since it preserves all associated metadata for each read group.

 <img src="/pheniqs/assets/img/sam_output.png" width="400" />

 The _**confidence score**_ for each token is one minus its estimated error based on the full posterior probability of observation; for the compound sample barcode here, it is the product of the confidence scores for each component and is one minus the error probability shown.

-While FASTQ can also be produced by Pheniqs, SAM is preferred since it preserves all associated metadata for each read group.

 ## Input / Output